temporalio/documentation/docs-src/python/set-workflow-id.md

   - guide-context
 ---

-Although it is not required, we recommend providing your own [Workflow Id](/concepts/what-is-a-workflow-id) that maps to a business process or business entity identifier, such as an order identifier or customer identifier.
+You must set a [Workflow Id](/concepts/what-is-a-workflow-id).
+When setting a Workflow Id, we recommended mapping it to a business process or business entity identifier, such as an order identifier or customer identifier.